chinamike65/hugo-tuolesi/content/book4/book4en.md

 Next, keep thinking that the guru is in front of you and continues to bless you.

 After completing a practice, if you have cultivated well during visualization, you will feel that you have practiced well just now.
-At this time, you can visualize the teacher's face with a smile, his body glowing, and offer blessings for him.
+At this time, you can visualize the teacher's face with a smile, his body glowing, and offer merit for him.

 If you feel that your cultivation is not good, you can visualize the master criticizing you, saying, "This is not good, you have to work harder."